Startup India - What You Need to Know to Get Started

 • processes or services which are

-To be eligible for the Start Up India program, a start-up must meet the following criteria:
+To be eligible for the Start Up India program, a startup must follow the following criteria:

 • It must be either